Shruti788/Tic-tac-toe-game/README.md

-#  Tic Tac Toe Game
+# 🎮 Tic Tac Toe Game

-This repository contains an implementation of the classic game of Tic-Tac-Toe!
+A modern and interactive implementation of the classic **Tic Tac Toe** game built using **HTML, CSS, and JavaScript**.

+This project offers multiple game modes, score tracking, a responsive user interface, and an AI opponent that makes strategic moves, creating an enjoyable gameplay experience.

+---

 ## 🚀 Features